Fire Emergency Course/FLSD F-89

 This course is also open to individuals who are not seeking a certificate of fitness from the FDNY.

-To view the Radiant FLSD organizational chart Click Here
+To view the FLSD organizational charts Click Here

 PRINT 275 FREE FIRE, LIFE SAFETY, ACTIVE SHOOTER, MEDICAL AND NON-FIRE EMERGENCIES PRACTICE SCENARIOS